 Book and Lecture Events

-March 21 – Dunwoody Preservation Trust, Dunwoody, GA – Mark will present “The Ancient Ways of the Cherokee.”
+March 21 – CANCELED – Please look for this event to be rescheduled in future.
+Dunwoody Preservation Trust, Dunwoody, GA – Mark will present “The Ancient Ways of the Cherokee.”
 Learn about our native plants and trees and how they were used by the Cherokee for food, medicine and crafts.
-Here’s the info!
+Participants must register for this event.

 Thank you for your support!
 I look forward to seeing you!

 If you have enjoyed reading my books, I hope you will post a review on Amazon, Barnes & Noble, Goodreads, and/or Facebook.
 It really helps out.
 Thank you!